9 best motorcycle gadgets to buy in 2023

 Whether you're looking to increase your motorcycle security with a new disc lock alarm; protect your hands with a pair of snazzy leather gloves; or catch a particularly stunning route on camera, we've got your covered.

-For more two-wheeled tech, here is our list of the best bike gadgets for 2022.
+For more two-wheeled tech, here is our list of the best bike gadgets for 2023.
+Or, for tech on four wheels, here's our list of the best car gadgets.

 GoPros are ideal for mounting to a range of objects, or body parts, and capturing fast-paced pictures and videos on the move, so it's no surprise they're a desirable motorcycle gadget.
 This waterproof model promises smooth footage and responsive touch controls thanks to the new GP2 processor.
 There's also a new water-shedding hydrophobic lens cover which prevents unwanted moisture from ruining your shots.